 To normalize and impress the importance of breastfeeding

 Human milk production is the most natural of processes.
-And yet many mothers are shamed when they breastfeed in public while simply offering their infant nutrition and support.
+And yet many mothers are shamed when they breastfeed in public from a breast milk cooler while simply offering their infant nutrition and support.

 Raising awareness about breastfeeding is the first step to supporting parents and moms.
 Because no one should feel like they can't offer their child protection while nursing in public.

 Parents already have a lot on their plates.
 From the start of pregnancy, they're likely reading up on everything there is to learn about premature babies, pediatrics, ear infections, and this unique liquid gold.

 Every mother will raise their children differently.
 Some may want their infants breastfed for only the first six months.
 Others may want to continue breastfeeding for the entire first year.